sparkmicro/Ki-nTree/README.md

 1. In the main window, enter the part number and select the supplier in drop-down list, then click "CREATE".
 It will start by fetching part data using the supplier's API
 2. In the case Digi-Key has been selected and the API token is not found or expired, a browser window will pop-up.
 To get a new token: [follow those steps](#get-digi-key-api-token)
 3. Once the part data has been successfully fetched from the supplier's API, you will be prompted to add/confirm/edit the part information, followed by the `Category` and `Subcategory` to use for this part (Ki-nTree tries to match them automatically)
-4. Then, you will be prompted with selecting the KiCad symbol library, template and footprint library to use for this part
+4. Then, you will be prompted with selecting the KiCad symbol library, the template and the footprint library to use for this part
 5. It will take some time to complete the part creation in InvenTree and/or KiCad, once it finishes you'll be notified of the result
 6. Finally, if the part was created or found in InvenTree, your browser will automatically open a new tab with the part information